 Creating a Plan

 This is the part of the process that is most often overlooked.
-We set all kinds of goals for ourselves and then don’t set a plan in place for accomplishing them.
+We set all kinds of goals for ourselves, but don’t put a plan in place to accomplish them.
 Then the realities and stresses of the year hit, and we forgo or forget our goals.

-So, now you develop your goals into a plan similarly to how you craft a lesson plan.
+So, now you develop your goals into a plan, just as you craft a lesson plan.
 You have your end in mind, now figure out your daily, weekly, monthly, or quarterly goals to get there.

-Let’s say your professional development goal is to develop your skills with integrating technology into the classroom.
-First, figure out what some tasks are to accomplish that goal.
+Let’s say your professional development goal is to develop your skills in integrating technology into the classroom.
+First, determine which tasks need to be completed to achieve that goal.

 Perhaps the tasks are (1) learn about different modes of technology integration and gather ideas, (2) pick and idea you would like to try and learn more about it if necessary, (3) implement the idea, (4) reflect on your practice to determine if you need to adjust or gather more information, (5) make the adjustment or gather the information, (6) try the technique again, reflect, adjust, and continue monitoring.

-Since there are 6 phases to this goal, you may want to split them up over the year.
-So say by December break, you will have done steps 1-4, then in January through April you can do steps 5 and 6 and make the technique a regular part of your teaching practice.
+Since there are 6 phases to this goal, I recommend splitting them over the year.
+So, by December break, you will have completed steps 1-4.
+Then, from January through April, I recommend splitting them so you can complete steps 5 and 6 and make the technique a regular part of your teaching practice.

-Note: If you are required to do yearly professional improvement goals for your school or district, this is a perfect opportunity to begin planning these out.
+Note: If you are required to set yearly professional development goals for your school or district, this is a perfect opportunity to begin planning them.
 Don’t ADD another goal to your plate when goal-setting time comes.
-Just pick one of these to make part of your official professional improvement plan.
+Just pick one of these to include in your official professional development plan.

 You Did It!